 How do you decide what coaching practices to deliver?
 And what process do you follow when designing the practice?
-FA Senior Youth Coach Educator and regular PDP contributor, Ben Bartlett shares an article from Hive Learning which provides steps 1 and 2 of the 6 stage process he uses to design effective coaching practices.
+Fulham FC Head of Coaching and regular PDP contributor, Ben Bartlett shares an article from Hive Learning which provides steps 1 and 2 of the 6 stage process he uses to design effective coaching practices.

 “We must help coaches understand and rationalise why they coach and behave in the way they do rather than settling for mimicking others”.